This site sponsored by

 Hornsby and Seaman's former forge in 2021.

 Seaman was well-known locally for his workmanship.
 He was impressed when young Richard had the idea to put a set of wheels on an adjustable harrow.
 Seaman and Hornsby soon became business partners and their forge prospered.
-But they decided that they would do better if they were somewhere busier so sold up and took on new premises on the Great North road, just to the south of Grantham in then-separate village of Spittlegate.
+But they decided that they would do better if they were somewhere busier so sold up and took on new premises on the Great North road, just to the south of Grantham in the then-separate village of Spittlegate.

 With the move Hornsby's Barrowby connections seemingly cease, although at some point he or his sons must have owned land in the parish.
 But as Hornsby is famous for his many achievements after he and Seaman left the village I'll provide a summary.